Cervantes Theater: Description

 The theater is a rectangular stone building in colonial style, and includes a large wooden double door on its facade.
 In front of the building is the Plaza Allende, which contains statues of Don Quijote and Sancho Panza on horseback.
 Inside, it has a capacity of 430 and a statue of writer Miguel de Cervantes Saavedra.

 History

 The theater was designed by architect José Martínez Cossio and inaugurated on September 1, 1979.
 The first event held at the venue was a concert by pianist Guadalupe Parrondo.
 Previously, it was the site of the movie theater Cine Colonial, and the land once belonged to a hacienda dedicated to the smelting of metals.

-On the fortieth anniversary of the Festival Cervantino, a time capsule was interred at the base of the Quijote and Panza statues, which included a book documenting the first four decades of the event as well as photographs, letters and more.
+On the fortieth anniversary of the Festival Cervantino, a time capsule was interred at the base of the Quijote and Sancho statues, which included a book documenting the first four decades of the event as well as photographs, letters and more.